OpenTermsArchive/contrib-versions/Github/Terms of Service.md

 1\.
 Compliance with Laws and Regulations

-Your use of the Website and Service must not violate any applicable laws, including copyright or trademark laws, export control laws, or other laws in your jurisdiction.
+Your use of the Website and Service must not violate any applicable laws, including copyright or trademark laws, export control or sanctions laws, or other laws in your jurisdiction.
 You are responsible for making sure that your use of the Service is in compliance with laws and any applicable regulations.

 2\.
 Content Restrictions